This page was last updated: October 20th, 2022

 These symptoms can also happen in your arm or tummy if that’s where the blood clot is.

-Wearing a plaster cast and not moving your limb can lead to pressure sores or ulcers.
+Wearing a boot or plaster cast combined with not moving your limb can lead to pressure sores or ulcers.
 These are injuries to the skin and underlying tissue caused by prolonged pressure, rubbing or tension.

 They often develop gradually, but can sometimes form in a few hours.